Periculi/TranscendenceModExperiments/README.md

 The UNIDs are *not unique* across each experiment, they are not meant to install all together.
 Mostly just for reference and perhaps a starting point for your own experiments.

-# Usage

-While this package is intended for demonstration you can make use of the code in your own mods freely.
 # Packages:
 MinViable : A minimum viable adventure extension stripped down to just what is needed to get player into "gamespace"